Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: 1 minute
 One allied creature you can see is wreathed in foul abyssal energies for the next minute, after which it must succeed on a CON Save or be reduced to 0 Hit Points.
-For the next minute, the target’s melee attacks deal an additional 2d10 fire and 2d6 Necrotic damage on a hit, and it does not fall [unconscious](conditions.md#unconscious) when reduced to 0 Hit Points.
+For the next minute, the target's melee attacks deal an additional 2d10 fire and 2d6 Necrotic damage on a hit, and it does not fall [unconscious](conditions.md#unconscious) when reduced to 0 Hit Points.
 The creature makes death Saves while at 0 Hit Points, even if it ordinarily would not (such as in the case of summoned monsters or massive damage), and regains 10 Hit Points at the beginning of each of its turns.
 - **Classes**: Bard, Cleric, Druid
 *(Source: CS)*